 Like Emma, Scarlet’s powerful language (“dissolve”) emphasises a determination to maintain an identity separate from being a young person with chronic pain.

-The accounts illustrated how having chronic pain as a young adult identified new elements of their identity that perhaps they were unaware of, such as bravery and determination.
+The accounts illustrated how having chronic pain as a young adult identified new elements of their identity that perhaps they were unaware of, such as compassion, bravery and determination.
 Participants recognised that they could engage with the steps to manage and live with their pain, even when they had doubts about their ability to cope.

 “I do feel like I’m braver than I have ever thought I would be able to be like if you told me a few years ago that all of this was going to happen… I would have said like I won’t be able to cope with that… Erm but actually you can cope with it” (Julia).